lubojr/naucse.python.cz/lessons/beginners-en/tictactoe/index.md

 The player who places three of their own marks next to each other wins.

+Your task is to program the game!

 ## Step 1

-Write a function `evaluate` that gets the string with the board of 1D tic-tac-toe, and returns one character based on the state of the game:
+Write a function `evaluate` that accepts the string with the board of 1D tic-tac-toe as argument and returns one character based on the state of the game:

 - `"x"` – The player who uses crosses (Xs) has won (the board contains `xxx`)